ramereth/presentation-ba372/virtualization/virtualization.md

 * Less overhead
 * Faster & easier to deploy
 * Reduces cost (do more with less)
-* Tailor usage requirements more efficently
+* Tailor usage requirements more efficiently

 !SLIDE bullets incremental